George-Ober/doomsday-trainer/README.md

 [Benjenkins95](https://benjenkinsv95.github.io/doomsday-rule-trainer/)'s project can also be mentionned, with his interactive solving idea.
 They both use React.

 I first tried bringing this idea to life with a Linux program written with GTK4 that I could publish as a Flatpak, but then I found out it would be heavier than a React App, so I just wrote this bare HTML, CSS, and JS solution and it works.

+The code is published under the GPLv3 license.